-- o The monthly rental income from all units is totaled; - o The expenses that the client incurs for the building as a whole are determined; - o All expenses are converted to monthly amounts and totaled.
-The allowable expenses on the basis of the number of rental units to the number of dwelling units in the building are pro-rated.
-For example, an applicant renting one unit in a two-family house may deduct one-half of the allowable expenses; an applicant occupying a three-family house may deduct two-thirds of the allowable expenses; - o The cost of the tenant's utilities, if billed to and paid by the applicant separately from the applicant's own utilities are determined and may be deducted in full; - o The allowable deductions from the rental income are totaled to determine the countable unearned income.
+- o Total the monthly rental income from all units; - o Determine the expenses that the applicant incurs for the building as a whole; - o Convert all expenses to a monthly amounts and total them.
+Pro-rate the allowable expenses on the basis of the number of rental units to the number of dwelling units in the building.
+An applicant renting one unit in a two family house will therefore be able to deduct one half of the allowable expenses.
+An applicant occupying a three-family house may deduct two-thirds of the allowable expenses; - o Determine the cost of the tenant's utilities billed to and paid by the applicant separately from the applicant's own utilities.
+Those expenses may be allowed as a deduction in full; - o Total the allowable deductions from the rental income to determine the countable unearned income.

-0388.20.10 Rental Inc, Prop is Not Home
+0364.20.10 Rental Inc, Prop is Not Home